jayavaninirmal/transaction/README.md

 - This is a servlet based web project.
 It uses MySQL database to store the transactions.

+- Use the following query to create TRANSACTION table in MySQL:

+CREATE TABLE TRANSACTION (
+TransactionId varchar(255) PRIMARY KEY,
+FromAccountId varchar(100) NOT NULL,
+ToAccountId varchar(100) NOT NULL,
+CreateAt datetime NOT NULL,
+Amount double NOT NULL,
+TransactionType varchar(20) NOT NULL, relatedTransaction varchar(255)
+);

+- Modify the Database configurations such as JDBC Url, Database name, Username and Password in PersistenceHelper.java

-- After configuring the WAR in Web Server, start the server.
+- Configure the WAR in Web Server and start the server.

-- While starting up, the application imports the transactions data from transactions.csv into MySQL database.
+- While starting up, the application imports the transactions data from transactions.csv into MySQL TRANSACTION table.

 - After server started, the user can visit the web page by accessing \<WebServerURL\>/transaction.